zalando-zmon/zmon-agent-core/README.rst

 ==============
-ZMON GCP Agent
+ZMON K8S Agent
 ==============

-Use GCP Kubernetes (GKE) API to discover Pods, Services and Nodes as ZMON entities.
+Use K8S Kubernetes (GKE) API to discover Pods, Services and Nodes as ZMON entities.